-To characterize the spatial flow pattern and determine the relationship between endmember forcing conditions and residence time of water over the reef flat in Faga'alu Bay, a combination of Eulerian and Lagrangian measurements was used.
+To characterize the spatial flow pattern and determine the relationship between endmember forcing conditions and residence time of water over the reef flats in Faga'alu Bay, a combination of Eulerian and Lagrangian measurements were used.
 Lagrangian drifters were deployed to collect spatially distributed flow data and Eulerian current profilers were installed at fixed locations to collect long-term flow data in relation to forcing conditions.

 Eulerian Measurements

 Three Nortek Aquadopp 2-MHz acoustic current profilers (ADCP) recorded tide, wave, and current data at three locations on the reef flat in Faga'alu for one week (Figure 1).
-The profilers were attached to cinder block anchors (Figure 3c) and placed on sand or rubble patches amongst the corals, as deep as possible to maintain adequate water levels over the profiler during low tide (Figure 3d).
+The profilers were deployed on sand or rubble patches amongst the corals, as deep as possible to maintain adequate water levels over the profiler during low tide (Figure 3c-d).
 The profilers collected 580 current samples at 2 Hz every 10 min and 2,048 wave samples at 2 Hz every 60 min.

 Lagrangian Measurements

-Drifters for shallow coral reef environments need to be shallow enough to avoid interaction with corals, deep enough to not be affected by the surface movements, extend high enough to be visible but not high enough to be affected by winds, and finally, rugged enough to sustain the impact of a breaking wave onto the reef in the event it is entrained in the surf zone.
-Due to Faga'alu Bay's relatively small area (0.25 km2), high spatial density drifter data could be collected with a small number of drifters (n = 5) and field personnel (n = 1).
-Five drifters were designed and constructed with materials available on-island (PVC tubing and plastic sheeting), with a small waterproof housing for a HOLUX M1000 GPS recorder, and a float collar to maintain upright orientation (Figure 3a and b).
-The fins of the drifters were roughly 30 cm wide and 18 cm in height, constructed of 1.3 cm diameter PVC with holes drilled to flood the piping and compensate for the buoyancy of the pipe.
+Due to Faga'alu Bay's relatively small area (0.25 km2), high spatial density drifter data could be collected with a small number of drifters (n = 5) with rapid turn-around.
+Five drifters were designed and constructed with materials available on-island (PVC tubing and plastic sheeting), with a small waterproof housing for a HOLUX M1000 GPS recorder, and a float collar to maintain upright orientation (Figure 3a-b).
+The fins of the drifters were approximately 30 cm wide and 18 cm in height, constructed of 1.3 cm diameter PVC with holes drilled to flood the piping and compensate for the buoyancy of the pipe.
 The GPS logger was installed in a PVC housing at the top.
 The drifters were transported to the launch zones and retrieved using a stand-up paddle board.

 Five drifters were released from the same five launch zones within a 10 min time frame at the beginning of each deployment.
-Drifter position data was recorded by the GPS logger at 5 s intervals and resampled to 1 min intervals to reduce signal noise; speed and direction were calculated using a forward difference scheme on the drifter locations (Davis, 1991; MacMahan et al., 2010).
+Drifter position data was recorded by the GPS logger at 5 s intervals and resampled to 1 min intervals to increase signal-to-noise ratios; speed and direction were calculated using a forward difference scheme on the drifter locations (Davis, 1991; MacMahan et al., 2010).
 Drifters were generally allowed to drift until they exited the ava channel to Pago Pago Bay, but tracks were limited to 1 h for comparisons with ADCP data.

 Ancillary Data